bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsArcSuppression_2bj3cZYAD7qvpndHNlg9vP/Documentation.md

-To indicate whether the section insulator has the ability to suppress the arc.
+Indicates whether the section insulator has the ability to suppress the arc.